Abrosss/Abrosss/README.md

 - 🌱 I’m currently learning **React**

-- 👨‍💻 All of my frontend projects are available at [nessi.dev](https://nessi.dev)
+- 👨‍💻 Some of my frontend projects are available at [nessi.dev](https://nessi.dev)

 <h3 align="left">Languages and Tools:</h3>